schmittjoh/JMSPaymentCoreBundle/Resources/doc/plugins.rst

 |                                    | the payment.                |                           |
 +------------------------------------+-----------------------------+---------------------------+

-Payment-related User Data
+Payment-related user data
 -------------------------
-The Form Type
+The form type
 ~~~~~~~~~~~~~
-The form type is necessary for collecting, and validating the user data that is necessary
-for your payment method.
-In the following, we assume that we are designing a form type for
-credit card payment which could look like this:
+The form type is necessary for collecting, and validating the user data that is necessary for your payment method.
+In the following, we assume that we are designing a form type for credit card payment which could look like this:

 .. code-block :: php

-    <?php

     use Symfony\Component\Form\AbstractType;
     use Symfony\Component\Form\FormBuilderInterface;